 Because Emerson controls a majority of our outstanding voting power, we are a "Controlled Company" under the corporate governance rules of Nasdaq.
 Therefore, we are not required to have a majority of our Board be independent, nor are we required to have a human capital committee or an independent nominating function.
 The Stockholders Agreement provides that, for so long as Emerson beneficially owns more than 50% of the outstanding shares of our common stock, to the extent permitted by applicable law, if so requested by Emerson, we rely on the "Controlled Company" exemptions to the corporate governance listing standards of Nasdaq.
-We have been requested to avail ourself of the exemptions from the requirements that (i) the Nominating and Corporate Governance Committee be composed solely of independent directors and (ii) the Human Capital Committee be composed solely of independent directors.
+We have been requested to avail ourself of the exemptions from the requirements that (i) the Nominating and Corporate Governance Committee be composed solely of independent directors.